AHMEDSANA/Drowsiness-Detection/Readme.txt

 There are many face-detection libraries, but I went with this was because it was more accurate and gave better results as compared to other libraries such as harsh cascade even thought it might be more computationally complex or consuming.
+You can Futher learn about his project by reading the Pdf file given in the rep.
+Step by step information is also provided in the coded file.